nigelhorne/ged2site/README.md

 Graphviz for the family tree and Tree::Family from CPAN for the inspiration
 	and code to use as a template

-So many CPAN modules that if I list them all I'll miss one, but special mention
+So many Perl CPAN modules that if I list them all I'll miss one, but special mention
 	goes to the Gedcom module.

 # LICENSE AND COPYRIGHT